binkley/homebrewery-files/witch.md

 Your understanding of animals, plants and folk cures is guided by wisdom, not rote learning.
 You are wise in the ways of roots and remedies.

 You gain **expertise** with the _herbalism kit_ and double your proficiency bonus for any check using this tool.
+Additionally, when you use your herbalism kit to brew a _Potion of Healing_, the time and cost required are halved for you.

 #### Level 3: Witch Subclass